 When Should You Remove vs. Customize the Footer?

-Before removing the footer entirely, it’s worth asking if a simple customization might be more effective.
+Before removing the footer entirely, consider whether a simple customization might be more effective.
 Here’s a quick comparison to help you decide:

 - Remove the Footer